Caterpillar: OK, What Now?

 And it's there that from an overall view, I get a bit skeptical of CAT's longer-term upside.
 Assume CAT can grow revenue high-single digits over the next four years, hitting $55-$60 billion in 2021 sales and hovering around our $10 target.
 At that point, the economic recovery in the West would have lasted for twelve years; China would be on a streak of something like 30 years of 6%+ growth (more on that in a moment).
 It's likely the O&G and mining markets have normalized somewhat in this scenario.
 A 16x multiple to $10 values CAT at $160.
 Discounted back at 8%, that implies a current fair value of $118 - modestly above current prices.

 To me, that's a pretty rosy scenario that implies very little in the way of alpha.
 The dividend isn't included in this rough model, and to be fair, it still results in double-digit annual total return over four years.
-But there are also appear to be many better cyclical plays for an investor expecting four-plus additional years of a reasonably beneficial macro environment.
+But there also appear to be many better cyclical plays for an investor expecting four-plus additional years of a reasonably beneficial macro environment.

 A CAT bull might see it very differently, however.
 If there's more room for cyclical expansion in North America, particularly with infrastructure spend and a good but hardly roaring housing market, and China has a few good years left, the out-year multiple probably looks closer to 18-20x - implying further improvements into the next decade.
 And maybe Caterpillar gets there a bit quicker.
 19x $10 discounted back at 8% for 3 years values CAT at $150 right now, and ~$190 by the end of the decade.